-Action Done Notes Provide a detailed and accurate Guide, with measurements and , Provide an 'Accessibility' or 'A Provide information on accessible options to your/the event venue licensed taxis who are reliably kaccommodate wheelchair users with assistance dogs and links accessibility information. e, including nown to and people
+Act ion Done Notes 0 Provide a detailed and accurate Accessibility Guide, with measurements and photos.
+Provide an 'Accessibility' or 'Access for All' section, which is easy to locate in the main menu. • Provide information on accessible transport options to your/the event venue, including licensed taxis who are reliably known to accommodate wheelchair users and people with assistance dogs and links to local airport accessibility information.